-Field bindweed is a noxious perennial weed that is difficult to kill because of it's extensive root system.
+Field bindweed is a noxious perennial weed that is difficult to kill because of its extensive root system.
+Roots grow deeply, 20 feet or more, as well as laterally.
+The root is capable of growing into new plants.
 It has distinctive arrowhead-shaped leaves and white or pink flowers.
 Bindweed grows along the ground until it encounters an object that it can climb, such as fences or other plants.

 Do you have a question?
 Try Ask an Expert!

 Updated Wednesday, October 12, 2016